Vishnusai-Dev/LTA-qc-comparison-tool/README.md

 | 🟨 Yellow | **Value Mismatch** — both Input and AI Output have data, but the values differ.
 Needs manual review/correction. |
 | 🟧 Amber | **Missing in AI Output** — the AI didn't generate this field at all.
 The Input value has been **automatically copied into the AI Output cell** so no data is lost — the team just needs to confirm it or replace it with a proper AI-generated value. |

-## Output report structure
+## Output report structure (3 sheets, same Excel file)

-- **Summary sheet** — legend, SKUs compared, attributes compared, SKUs with at least one deviation, SKUs with at least one backfilled field, and a full attribute-by-attribute breakdown split by **Value Mismatch** count vs **Missing in AI Output** count, sorted by total deviations.
+- **Summary** — legend, SKUs compared, attributes compared, SKUs with at least one deviation, SKUs with at least one backfilled field, and a full attribute-by-attribute breakdown split by **Value Mismatch** count vs **Missing in AI Output** count, sorted by total deviations.
+- **Input Data** — full input table (one row per SKU, all compared attributes as columns).
+Cells that mismatch the AI Output are highlighted yellow.
-- **Comparison sheet** — one row per SKU, with an `Input` / `AI Output` column pair for every shared attribute.
-Mismatched pairs are highlighted yellow; AI Output cells that were empty and got backfilled from Input are highlighted amber.
+- **AI Output Data** — full AI-enriched table, same layout.
+Cells that mismatch the Input are highlighted yellow; cells the AI left blank and that were auto-filled from the Input are highlighted amber.

+Both data sheets carry every SKU and attribute so the team can review each side fully on its own tab, or flip between tabs to compare a highlighted row side by side.

 SKUs present in only one of the two files are reported separately in the Summary sheet and excluded from the row-by-row comparison (since there's